 Perhaps it is time to take a hard look at your schedule and decide if it is the right fit for your family.
 You might need to prune your schedule to bring the blossom back to your life.

-Prune your Schedule: Choose your Schedule, Don’t let it Choose You
+Step #1: Choose your Schedule, Don’t let it Choose You

 Can we stretch this night to add just one more thing?
 Can we expand those hours to allow this other thing?
 The truth is that there are only 24 hours in a day and some of those we have to use for sleeping.

-We need to be realistic about how much time we have and set a time budget.
+To simplify your family life, you need to be realistic about how much time you have and set a time budget.
 We have to be honest about how much time our chores, work, and activities take.

 What is Pruning?

 What is pruning?
 Gardeners use a sharp knife or pruning shears to remove a part of a plant.
 There many benefits to healthy pruning which include preventing disease, increasing the quality of the fruit, and overall health of the plant.

 Indeed, for many families are schedules resemble an out of control plant.
 Clearly, there are so many extra good activities competing for energy and crowding out the best activities.
 There are lots of good activities out there but what activities are the best for your family?

 Good gardeners prune their plants in order to direct its energy in the best ways.
 Instead of dividing it energy in too many places, pruning works to concentrate the plant’s energy into a few really good places.
 This concentration provides for better and larger fruit.

-The growth and mastery of learning how to do something with excellence grow a child’s confidence in trying new things and sticking with them in the future.
+The growth and mastery of learning how to do something with excellence grows a child’s confidence in trying new things and sticking with them in the future.
 We want our children to uncover new talents and interests, but that doesn’t all have to be done in childhood.

 Sabbath is a form of margin given to us by God.
 Sabbath allows us the opportunity to cease from our labors and enjoy life.

 Margin also gives us the flexibility to recover when our schedules fall apart.
 Breathing room gives us the opportunity for joy to return to our lives.

 What is the goal of all of these activities for our children?
 What is the goal of our busyness?